 How Governments Can Reduce Deforestation

 Governments can also enact policies that will not merely reduce deforestation, but directly counter it.
-For example, New Zealand has committed to planting one billion trees by 2028.9 Meanwhile, India has pledged to increase its forests by 95 million hectares by 2030.10 Planting trees is a cheap and extraordinarily efficient way to reduce CO2 in our atmosphere.11 Indeed, a global effort to plant more trees could be the best single way to reduce climate change.11 Decisions made at governmental level can have enormous impact and have huge repercussions for individuals and companies alike.
+For example, New Zealand has committed to planting one billion trees by 2028.9 Meanwhile, India has pledged to increase its forests by 95 million hectares by 2030.10 Planting trees is a cheap and extraordinarily efficient way to reduce CO2 in our atmosphere when paired with other CO2 reducing actives, such as using less fossil fuels .11 Decisions made at governmental level can have enormous impact and have huge repercussions for individuals and companies alike.
 It is imperative that action against deforestation such as tree planting is taken from the top down, as well as from individuals and companies.

 - Hectares of Forests Cut Down or Burned.
 The World Counts. https://www.theworldcounts.com/challenges/planet-earth/forests-and-deserts/rate-of-deforestation Accessed June 2, 2020.